Arizona Employment Law AttorneysRequest your consultation

 Fighting For The Rights Of Employees Who Were Unfairly Discharged

-If you were wrongfully fired, the trial lawyers of The Zoldan Law Group can help you understand your legal rights and represent you in protecting those rights.
+If you were wrongfully fired, the Scottsdale wrongful termination lawyers of The Zoldan Law Group can help you understand your legal rights and represent you in protecting those rights.
 Specifically, we can assist you if:

 - You need to determine if you have an actionable claim, and you want to understand the process of pursuing litigation